Capisso/VMPanel/readme.md

 I don't recommend downloading Capisso VMPanel from the Github repository to install, instead grab a zip/tar from the website and use that.

-Please note this software is _not_ production ready and is in it's early stages of development.
+Please note this software is _not_ production ready and is in its early stages of development.